sdbeng/60-days-of-swiftui-code/README.md

 At the end of the road I'll have he app on the App Store.

+## Steps
+Make a PR and push an entry in the log file.

 ## Contributions
 You're welcome to make contributions and enhance the project or code by making PRs.